rlf-arlut/tmrg/doc/source/flow.rst

 Single-event effect is a phenomena triggered by a charged particle passing through an electronic device.
 Traversing particle ionizes the matter producing electron-holes pairs.
 The amount of charge being generated depends on particle type, particle energy, incident angle, material.
-The charge can by the collected by a drain/source diffusion and can modify its voltage, changing its logical value (from zero to one or vice versa).
+The charge can be then collected by a drain/source diffusion and can modify its voltage, changing its logical value (from zero to one or vice versa).
 Traditionally we distinguish two types of upsets: Single-event Transients (SET) and Single-event Upset (SEU).

 Single-event transient is a phenomena in which an error happens in a combinatorial logic.
 It appears as a short glitch on a net.
 The proper  value is restored within short time (~ns).